iamparmjeetmishra/NextApps/22NextDrive/README.md

 - [x] Manually insert examples
 - [x] Render them in the UI
 - [x] Push and Make sure it all works

+## 2nd

+- [ ] Change folders to link components, remove all client state
+- [ ] Clean up the DB and data fetching patterns
+- [ ] Real Homepage